 The successful candidate(s) will work with principal investigator of the Flashlights program Prof. Patrick Kelly as well as co-investigators Prof. Liliya Williams and Prof. Claudia Scarlata at the University of Minnesota and collaborators at other institutions.
 Challenges include development of simulation codes for the microlensing events.
 Effort will be needed to develop detailed models of the populations of microlenses in the cluster and within the lensed background galaxies using photometry and spectroscopy, including planned follow up using the Keck telescopes.
 The successful candidate may also acquire additional observations, and will prepare papers and potentially proposals.
 Available observing facilities include the twin 8.4-m Large Binocular Telescope, the 6.5-m MMT, the 2.3-m Bok Telescope, as well as the 1.5-m Mount Lemmon Observing Facility.

 The appointments will begin on or before September 1, 2020 and be for two years with the possibility of renewal for a third year given available funding and progress.
 Complementary research efforts at the Minnesota Institute for Astrophysics include programs in gravitational lensing, massive stellar populations, cosmology, galaxy clusters, galaxy evolution, and transient astronomy.
-Applicants should email Patrick Kelly at email@example.com with a statement of research interests (up to two pages), a resume, and a publication list.
-Please also arrange for three references to send letters of recommendation to the same email address.
-Full consideration will be given to applications that are received by December 15, 2019.
+Applicants should submit an application online at https://hr.myu.umn.edu/jobs/ext/334180 and include a statement of research interests (up to two pages), a resume, and a publication list.
+Please also arrange for three references to send letters of recommendation to email@example.com.
+Full consideration will be given to applications that are received by December 30, 2019.